 - be able to contribute with innovation and new ideas both in academic and industrial ICT projects

 Independent work.
 A supervisor will be available for regular consultations.
-The students choose whether they want to do the master thesis project individually or in groups of maximum three students.
+The students choose whether they want to do the master thesis project individually or in groups of maximum two students.
 The duration of the Master's Thesis is normally one semester, which gives an estimated workload of 800 learning hours for the student.

 The master's thesis is normally carried out in the Spring semester.
 The faculty may approve that some students carry out their master's thesis in the Autumn semester.
 This is given that the student meets all the prerequisites, and that there are available supervisors.

 The thesis and oral presentation.
 The thesis and other submitted work can be written and presented in English, Norwegian or another Scandinavian language.
 Graded assessment.

-The students choose whether they want to write the master's thesis individually or in groups of maximum three students.
-The assessment given on the thesis may be individually adjusted maximum one grade up/down after the oral presentation.
+The students choose whether they want to write the master's thesis individually or in groups of maximum two students.
 Students who are taking a new or postponed exam, cannot submit an improved version of the master's thesis.